 Is your sound card not working?
 The final part of the tutorial series looks at what you can do if you are having problems.

 To determine a sound card definition, we really need to answer the simple question:- What is a sound card ?

-A sound card is also know by various other names, for example, Audio Adapter, Audio Card and Sound Board.
+A sound card is also known by various other names, for example, Audio Adapter, Audio Card and Sound Board.

 However, in my experience, internal speakers are low quality.
 The output can be distorted and difficult to listen to.

 All audio cards have the option to plug in external speakers.
 This can improve the output quality.

 You can also adjust the volume on external speakers in addition to the operating system volume.

 Do you agree with me that internal speakers are of poor quality?
 Argue the case for and against by completing the form at the bottom of this page.

 Read about what other visitors think at the bottom of this page.

 A cheap sound card, or an expensive one, come with extra features these days.
 In addition to a port for a microphone and another for speakers, most sound cards come with a port for a joystick for gaming.